Common Chinese New Year traditions

 Image credit: Mott 32

 You’ll also have an excuse to not slave away in the kitchen to prepare a feast.
-Organise a stylish reunion dinner at one of the many F&B outlets, including the new contemporary Chinese restaurant Mott 32, and Imperial Treasure Fine Chinese Cuisine to indulge in fine oriental dishes.
+Organise a stylish reunion dinner at one of the many F&B outlets, including contemporary Chinese restaurant Mott 32, and Imperial Treasure Fine Chinese Cuisine to indulge in fine oriental dishes.

 If you dare to be different, there are Western choices with CNY-inspired menus like Bread Street Kitchen Singapore by celebrity chef Gordon Ramsay which includes an oriental-style whole roasted Red Snapper and pork knuckle. db Bistro & Oyster Bar also features delectables like Black Pepper Lobster and Foie Gras Fried Rice for their auspicious menu.